 This bread is made using wheat flour and natural yeast, but its particular flavour comes from the local water used in the recipe.
 Since the Middle Ages, it has been produced in Altopascio, also known as the “city of bread".
 During the eleventh century here, a "hospital" was built to feed travelers worn down by their long journeys.

-It's made using corn flour, wheat flour and yeast and contains black olives, rosemary, garlic, sage, crushed red pepper and salt.
-This bread is produced as part of an age-old tradition in the municipality of Montignoso and neighboring towns in the province of Massa-Carrara.
+This bread is made using corn flour, wheat flour and yeast and contains black olives, rosemary, garlic, sage, crushed red pepper and salt.
+Its production is linked to an age-old tradition in the municipality of Montignoso and neighboring towns in the province of Massa-Carrara.
 Its production is linked to the traditional economy of the area, where maize meal was readily available and less expensive than wheat.
-Traditionally, it was made from November to January, during the olive harvest, but now, it can be found in bakeries and shops throughout the year.
+Traditionally, it was made from November to January, during the olive harvest, but now, it can be found in bakeries and shops year-round.

 Panigaccio from Podenzana is the traditional bread of the Lunigiana area.
 It's a type of round bread, unleavened, cooked in special terracotta testi.
 They are crunchy and usually served alongside salumi—cured meats and cheeses.